vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 If your clinician never admits fault, it might be that their pride and arrogance prevents them from admitting that they do not, in fact, know everything there is to know about your condition.
 They should never simply dismiss your questions, either.
 If there is something your clinician does not know, they should offer to research the topic for you or direct you to someone who does know.

-As a rule of thumb, the more cautious a clinician is about giving absolute answers to your questions, the better. **The correct answer almost always starts with, "it depends on X, Y, and Z."** Pain (and health) is an infinitely nuanced field where the answers to many of your questions depend entirely on your unique context.
+As a rule of thumb, the more cautious a clinician is about giving absolute answers to even "simple" questions, the better. **The correct answer almost always starts with, "it depends on X, Y, and Z."** Circling back to the very beginning, pain (and health) is an infinitely nuanced field where the answers to most questions depend entirely on your personal context.

-I'd like to close off by thanking you for reading this article.
-I hope that this is useful resource that you can return to when you feel the need to reflect on your situation.
-Thank you for taking charge of your health, and I wish you lots of success in your journey!